01 of 12

 Branches and Berries

 Decorating for the holidays doesn't have to be expensive.
 In fact, it's easy to decorate with items that are virtually free.
 So this year try putting away the expensive decorations and instead opt for the simplicity of natural materials.
 A simple glass jar filled with branches and berries is both elegant and festive.
-And if you use the right kind of branches you can also fill your home with a wonderful fresh and Christmasy scent.Continue to 2 of 12 below.
+And if you use the right kind of branches you can also fill your home with a wonderfully fresh and Christmasy scent.Continue to 2 of 12 below.

 02 of 12